fatklang/Admin-Tools/README.md

 # Admin-Tools
 A collection of PowerShell scripts built for Active Directory and system administration tasks.

-See each individual script's readme for an explanation of usage.
+See each individual script's readme for an explanation of the script's logic and usage.

 ## Roadmap